SatishEppili/exterview-playwright-e2e/README.md

 │   └── InterviewPage.ts
 │
 ├── playwright.config.ts
-├── package.json
-└── README.md
+└── package.json

-Structure Highlights

-tests/ → Contains test specifications.
+tests/ contains the test specification.

-pages/ → Contains Page Object classes encapsulating UI interactions.
+pages/ contains Page Object classes with reusable actions and locators.

-playwright.config.ts → Centralized test configuration.

-Follows clean separation of test logic and UI locators.
+playwright.config.ts manages browser configuration and permissions.

-▶️ How to Run the Tests
+How to Run the Tests

-1️⃣ Install Dependencies
+Install dependencies:

 npm install
 npx playwright install

-2️⃣ Execute Test (Headed Mode) npx playwright test tests/E2e_workflows.spec.ts --headed

-Optional: Run in Headless Mode npx playwright test tests/E2e_workflows.spec.ts

-🧠 Test Design Approach

-This framework follows modern automation best practices:

-✔ Page Object Model for maintainability

-✔ Role-based selectors (getByRole) to reduce locator flakiness

-✔ Assertion-driven synchronization (expect().toBeEnabled())

-✔ Minimal usage of static waits

-✔ Browser context permission handling

-✔ UI-level validation of business workflow

-The test flow is designed to closely replicate real user behavior.

-🔐 Assumptions

-Static OTP Strategy:
-Initially, OTP retrieval was automated using Yopmail.
-However, repeated test executions triggered CAPTCHA protection.
-To ensure test stability and remove third-party dependency, a controlled static OTP mechanism was implemented.

-Browser Permissions:
-The Playwright browser context is configured with:

-camera

-microphone

-clipboard-read

-clipboard-write

-Resume Upload Behavior:
-Candidate name "Eppili Satish" is assumed to appear after resume upload.

-Interview Link Retrieval:
-Clipboard access is enabled to capture and reuse the generated interview link.

-🚫 Known Limitations

-CAPTCHA handling is not automated (manual bypass required).

-Static OTP is used instead of dynamic OTP retrieval.

-Image capture step is simulated via file upload (not real webcam capture).

-No backend API validation (UI validation only).

-Test relies on stable UI locators (text-based selectors).

-Network interception or API stubbing is not implemented.

-⚠ Challenges Faced & Solutions
-1️⃣ Strict Mode Locator Conflicts

-Issue:
-Multiple elements had identical text (e.g., "Add Candidates", "Resume").

-Solution:

-Used getByRole() with { exact: true }

-Applied scoped locators within specific containers

-Avoided ambiguous text-based selectors

-2️⃣ Wizard Navigation Instability

-Issue:
-The "Continue" button was not immediately enabled, causing flaky failures.

-Solution:
-Implemented assertion-based synchronization:

-await expect(continueButton).toBeEnabled();
-await continueButton.click();

-This ensures stable navigation without unnecessary waits.

-3️⃣ Clipboard Permission Issue

-Issue:
-Unable to read the generated interview link from clipboard.

-Solution:
-Configured browser context with required permissions:
+Run the test:

+npx playwright test tests/E2e_workflows.spec.ts --headed

+You can remove --headed to run in headless mode.

+Assumptions

+OTP retrieval was initially automated using Yopmail.
+However, frequent executions triggered CAPTCHA protection.
+To avoid external dependency and instability, a static OTP approach was used for automation.

+Camera and microphone permissions are granted via Playwright browser context.

+Clipboard permissions are enabled to capture and reuse the generated interview link.

+The candidate name “Eppili Satish” is expected to appear after resume upload.

+Limitations

+CAPTCHA handling is not automated (manual intervention required).

+OTP is static (not dynamically fetched).

+Webcam capture is simulated using file upload.

+Validation is UI-level only (no backend/API verification).

+Tests rely on stable UI locators (text-based selectors).

+Challenges Faced & Solutions
+1. Strict Mode Locator Conflicts

+Issue: Multiple elements had similar text (e.g., “Add Candidates”, “Resume”).
+Solution: Used scoped locators and getByRole() with exact: true to avoid ambiguity.

+2. Wizard Navigation Instability

+Issue: “Continue” button was not immediately enabled, causing flaky failures.
+Solution: Added assertion-based waits:

+await expect(button).toBeEnabled();

+This reduced flakiness significantly.

+3. Clipboard Permission Issue

+Issue: Unable to read the interview link from clipboard.
+Solution: Configured browser context with:

 permissions: ['clipboard-read', 'clipboard-write']

-4️⃣ Camera & Microphone Permission Issue
+4. Camera & Microphone Access

-Issue:
-The interview page required camera and microphone access, blocking execution.
+Issue: Interview page required camera and microphone permissions.

-Solution:
-Configured browser context permissions:
+Solution: Granted required permissions in Playwright browser context:

 permissions: ['camera', 'microphone']

-5️⃣ Page Closing During Interview
+5. Page Closing During Interview

-Issue:
-Target page was closing unexpectedly during image upload.
+Issue: Target page closed unexpectedly during image upload.

-Solution:

-Added proper navigation waits
+Solution: Added proper navigation handling and dynamic assertions.

-Ensured page stability before interaction

-Replaced unnecessary static waits with dynamic assertions

-Used static waits only when the application lacked deterministic UI signals
+Static waits were used only where the application did not expose reliable UI state changes.

-In a production-ready environment, this would ideally be replaced with:
+In a production scenario, this would ideally be handled via API interception or network-based synchronization.

-API interception

-Network-based wait strategies

-Event-driven synchronization

-🔄 Future Improvements

-Implement API-level validation using Playwright request context

-Replace static OTP with mock/stubbed authentication

-Integrate test reporting (HTML Reporter enhancements)

-Add CI/CD pipeline integration

-Introduce test data management strategy

-Use data-testid attributes for more stable locators

-🏁 Conclusion

-This framework demonstrates:

-Real-world E2E automation capability

-Playwright proficiency

-Synchronization strategy understanding

-Permission handling expertise

-Debugging and flakiness mitigation skills

-Clean architecture using Page Object Model
+Final Notes

+This project focuses on:

+Stability over shortcuts

+Clean test structure

+Realistic user simulation

+Practical handling of browser permissions

+Reducing flakiness using assertion-based waits

-The implementation focuses on reliability, clarity, and production-grade automation design principles.
+The implementation reflects real-world E2E automation challenges and solutions.